xoolive/traffic/docs/core_structure.rst

 advantage of `shapely Geometries <https://shapely.readthedocs.io>`_ for geometrical analysis.

-Starting version 2.5, a specific iterable structure called `traffic.core.FlightIterator <traffic.core.iterator.html>`_ has been introduced to deal with iteration over pieces of trajectories and for many `navigational events <navigation.html>`_ (holding patterns, go-arounds).
+`FlightIterator <traffic.core.iterator.html>`_ has been introduced to deal with iteration over pieces of trajectories and for many `navigational events <navigation.html>`_ (e.g., holding patterns, go-arounds).
 This structure allows for more flexibility and accuracy when trying to identify specific events.

-**Contents**

 .. toctree::
-   :maxdepth: 1
+   :hidden:

    traffic.core.flight
    traffic.core.traffic